ansermino/CodeLens/deliverables/iteration-01.plan.md

 #### Goals and tasks

  * Come up with a final idea for the project
- *	Assign roles for each team member
+ * Created mockups for the UI
- *	Start planning the execution of our idea
+ * Decide which technologies to use

 #### Artifacts